Holywell Bay to Newquay

 Since the closure of the mines, the water quality has greatly improved and the Gannel river supports wildlife including salmon and the once common but now endangered European eel.
 The salt marshes created by the silting have also become an important habitat which is now earmarked for protection within a Marine Conservation Zone.

 28. Bear left to follow the coast path towards Penpol.
-Continue to reach a kissing gate into a field.
+Continue to reach a gateway into a field.

 The settlement of Penpol was recorded in 1216, and is Cornish for "top of the creek".
 The word pol - literally "pool" - was also used to refer to a natural harbour, e.g. Polperro.

-29. Go through the kissing gate and follow the path along the bottom of the field to a gap in the far hedge.
+29. Go through the gateway and follow the path along the bottom of the field to a gap in the far hedge.

 Rosebay willowherb is a tall plant with a spike of pink flowers in late summer which can often be seen beside paths and tracks.
 Their long leaves have a distinctive thin, white vein along the centre.